kornkamol-s/LLMInformationExtraction/README.md

 ## How to Execute
 ### Information Extraction Pipeline
 #### Step 1: Prepare Input Files
-Place PDF files in the folder:
+Place PDF files to be processed in the specified folder for extraction:
 ```
     data/inference/input
 ```